 1999 Musigny, Cuvée Vieilles Vignes, Domaine Comte Georges de Vogüé

 Possibly the most controversial inclusion on our list.
 1999 was a great year for red Burgundy and one referred to by that most respected of wine writers, Michael Broadbent, as simply “a must.”
 Even in this context, the Vogue Musigny is a standout and a superb example of the vintage, with this small parcel of some of the greatest wines in the world, working in perfect harmony with the perfect conditions to produce something utterly profound.
 Hugely beguiling stuff and the most affordable wine on our list.

 Arguably the single best wine from the most famous Bordeaux vintage in history.
 A monumental effort and one that will only keep getting better and better.
-Awash with perfect scores from the critics and one of the few to get a perfect 100 points from both the Wine Advocate’s Bordeaux critics; Robert Parker and Neal Martin.
+Awash with perfect scores from the critics, 1982 Ch.
+Latour is one of the few to get a perfect 100 points from both The Wine Advocate’s Bordeaux critics; Robert Parker and Neal Martin.

-So, are these the ten best wines ever made?
-Possibly, but for every wine here there are half a dozen more that are just as deserving of a place.
-The real answer is that there’s probably no real definitive top ten, particularly as few of us will be lucky enough to ever taste any of them in isolation, let alone side by side for comparative purposes.
-Still as wish lists go, it’s a great place to start.
+So, are these the 10 best wines ever made?
+Possibly.
+But for every wine here there are half a dozen more that are just as deserving of a place.
+The real answer is that there’s probably no real definitive top 10, particularly as few of us will be lucky enough to ever taste any of them in isolation, let alone side-by-side for comparative purposes.
+Still, as wish-lists go, it’s a great place to start.